 Mortgage payment holidays

 Chancellor Rishi Sunak announced in March that mortgage lenders should offer a three-month payment holiday to help anyone struggling to meet their normal outgoings during the crisis.
-If renters are struggling, a payment holiday is also available to landlords with a buy-to-let mortgage.

 How the payment holiday works